Interview with Colin Cole

 Description

-Colin Cole was brought up and schooled at Twickenham, and worked for a time at W H Smith before joining the Royal Air Force.
+Colin Cole was brought up and attended school in Twickenham and worked at W H Smith before joining the Royal Air Force.
 He trained as a wireless operator/air gunner at RAF Yatesbury and RAF Barrow in Furness.
-He then served with 617 Squadron, stationed at RAF Woodhall Spa and took part in the sinking of the Tirpitz.
+He then served with 617 Squadron, stationed at RAF Woodhall Spa, and took part in the sinking of the Tirpitz.
 He was also involved in a number of other operations during and immediately after the war, in particular Tiger Force, Operation Exodus, Operation Guzzle and the Cook’s Tours.

 Creator